dropwizard/dropwizard/docs/source/manual/core.rst

 Tasks
 =====

-A ``Task`` is a run-time action your service provides access to on the administrative port via HTTP.
+A ``Task`` is a run-time action your application provides access to on the administrative port via HTTP.
-All Dropwizard services start with the ``gc`` task, which explicitly triggers the JVM's garbage collection.
-(This is useful, for example, for running full garbage collections during off-peak times or while the given service is out of rotation.)
+All Dropwizard applications start with the ``gc`` task, which explicitly triggers the JVM's garbage collection.
+(This is useful, for example, for running full garbage collections during off-peak times or while the given application is out of rotation.)

 Running a task can be done by sending a ``POST`` request to ``/tasks/{task-name}`` on the admin port.
 For example::